AztecProtocol/aztec-packages/docs/docs/aztec/glossary/call_types.md

 #include_code enqueueing /noir-projects/noir-contracts/contracts/router_contract/src/main.nr rust

-Note that this reveals what public function is being called on what contract.
+Note that this reveals what public function is being called on what contract, and perhaps more importantly which contract enqueued the call during private execution.
-For this reason we've created a canonical router contract which implements some of the checks commonly performed.
-This conceals what contract performed the public call as the `context.msg_sender()` in the public function is the router itself (since the router's private function enqueued the public call).
+For this reason we've created a canonical router contract which implements some of the checks commonly performed: this conceals the calling contract, as the `context.msg_sender()` in the public function will be the router itself (since it is the router that enqueues the public call).

 An example of how a deadline can be checked using the router contract follows: